allytrope/shapeshift/README.md

 * `PyOpenGL` for polyhedron visualization
 * `numpy` for computation

-The program can then be run my executing window.py in a Python3 interpreter.
+The program can then be run by executing window.py in a Python3 interpreter.